The double waffle stitch is a highly textured crochet stitch that works up thick and cozy using regular and front post double crochet stitches.

-For as long as I can remember my Grandma has had a cream colored afghan on her couch (or davenport as they used to call it).
-It is the coziest most textured blanket ever… it uses this stitch.
-I’m not sure if there is an official name for it but I am calling it the Double Waffle Stitch.
+For as long as I can remember my Grandma has had a cream-colored afghan on her couch (or Davenport as they used to call it) and it uses this stitch.
+I couldn’t find instructions anywhere online for this stitch so I took a picture of Grandma’s blanket and figured it out on my own.
+I’m unsure if there is an official name for it but I am calling it the Double Waffle Stitch.

-but please feel free to use whatever you want.
-This stitch has some MAJOR texture, my little sample was at least ¾ in thick!
-Usually when you work with post stitches you are either working the post stitches only on the right side of your piece or you are using a combo of front and back post stitches.
-This uses a front post double crochet on both the right and wrong side, which makes it SUPER thick.
+This stitch has MAJOR texture, my little sample was at least ¾ inch thick!
+Usually, when you work with post stitches you are either working the post stitches only on the right side of your piece or using a combo of front and back post stitches.
+This uses a front post double crochet on both the right and wrong sides, making it SUPER thick.

 I already know that this would make a great afghan.
-You could really take this to the next level by using some super bulky yarn to make a throw!
-I also think it would also do a fantastic job as a dish scrubber or washcloth or a even a squishy scarf.
+You could take this to the next level by using some super bulky yarn to make a throw!
+I also think it would do a fantastic job as a dish scrubber or washcloth, scarf or hat.

 If you are looking for even more crochet stitch tutorials check these out: Tulip Stitch, Quick Shell Stitch, Floret Stitch